sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/AutoComplete/README.md

-The AutoComplete is an input-field with auto-completation feature.
+The AutoComplete is an input-field with auto-completion feature.
 The AutoComplete has no filter logic.
-That has to be done inside a HoC which afterwards will adjust the list of suggestions based on the entered input.
+That has to be done inside another component which afterwards will adjust the list of suggestions based on the entered input.
 To display the suggestions you can use the Suggestion component.
+The displayed value of a `Suggestion` can be a simple text or if you need further customization you can wrap HTML markup into a function and place that as the child of the `Suggestion`.
+In that case you have to use the `highlight` function to highlight the matched suggestion text.

 Here a basic example (Pssh, look for your favourite Harry Potter character):

 ```
-const Suggestion = require('./Suggestion').default;
+const Suggestion = AutoComplete.Suggestion;

 initialState = {
     value: '',
+    loading: false,
     suggestions: [],
 }